Import customer payments

 Depending on whether you have chosen collection balance account per. day, the bank entry will either be created per. line or per. day.

 The document number is automatically filled in with the next available number in the number series for the journal names that belong to the payment journal.
 The document number is the number that appears on the first cash receipt journal line.
 The following journal lines are numbered consecutively.
 However, you can also fill in the field manually.

-All payments with a customer number or invoice number will get an Applies-To ID when they are imported into the cast receipt journal.
+All payments with a customer number or invoice number will get an Applies-To ID when they are imported into the cash receipt journal.
 The only cases where the Applies-To ID is not inserted are:

 - If the customer has the settlement method = balance, and it has been chosen for the import that the entry should not be settled.